-EMDR Intensives for Trauma & Emotional Healing
+EMDR Intensives for Trauma and Emotional Neglect | Michigan & Ohio

-Focused, Immersive EMDR Therapy for Adults in Michigan and Ohio
+Focused, Immersive EMDR Therapy for Adults

-EMDR intensives offer a different path.
+EMDR intensives offer a different way to work.

 What Is an EMDR Intensive?